-Basically, when you want to perform a segue, it means you want to smoothly transition from one topic to another without confusing the audience as to why the transition was made.
-You don't want to be talking about one topic, then switch to a totally different topic with no clear indication as to why you switched.
+A segue (pronounced "seg-way") is a smooth transition in a speech from one topic to another without confusing the audience as to why the transition was made.
+You don't want to be talking about one topic, then switch to a different topic with no clear indication as to why you switched.
 You want the transition to be subtle, but noticeable.

 Segues are very critical when speaking, especially in long speeches.
 If you expect to perform a lot of public speaking on a variety of topics, learning to segue from one topic to another in a smooth fashion will keep your audience interested in what you are talking about.